Calder High School: Buildings

 There was speculation about plans to rebuild the school on the present school field.
 Chris McCafferty MP said that this would only happen once Todmorden High School was rebuilt.
 On 11 December 2008, the school was visited by Nick Gibb MP (then shadow minister for schools) to discuss its rebuilding in the near future.
 During his visit, he became involved in a heated debate with a small group of students who challenged his negative views regarding comprehensive education and his advocation of a private sector role in schools.

-In April 2019, the school car park just off Brier Hey Lane became decommissioned to become the ground for the new state of the art English teaching block containing nine brand new classrooms to provide children a more high quality learning space.
+In April 2019, the school car park just off Brier Hey Lane became decommissioned to become the ground for the new English teaching block containing nine classrooms.
 This project was completed in August 2019 and was opened ready for the 2019-2020 academic year in September 2019.

 Activities

 In October 2006, the school obtained a license to run a week-long radio station, broadcast directly from the school.
 The radio was named Royd FM.
 The success of this project led to Royd FM broadcasting again in December 2007.

-In January 2007 a student-run business was opened in school; Under the Stairs, selling snacks at break times and lunches.
-The two students - Matthew Dawson and Jack Walsh both received awards for their Entrepreneur skills.

-Each year students of Calder High put on the Easter-time performance of the Pace Egg Play in the surrounding area.
-This is a very big hit with the locals, with thousands of people coming to see it from around the world.
-This year (2013) the play is being run by Thomas Jennings and Jack Deighton.